Lima metropolitan area: History

-The City of the Kings (Lima) was founded by Spanish colonists on January 18, 1535.
+Lima was founded by Spanish colonists on January 18, 1535.
 The port of Callao was founded similarly two years later (1537).
 The city of Lima began when Francisco Pizarro declared it at what is known in Christianity as the Epiphany.
 He declared it at the center of the city, the Plaza Mayor.
 It would become the most important city in South America.

 The city of Callao has also been highly important, as for hundreds of years it was the only port in all of the Viceroyalty of Peru (all of Spanish South America at the time) allowed to ship anything to the rest of the world.
 For hundreds of years, Lima and Callao were separated by a desert.
 This did not diminish the importance of the union between the two cities.
 It was not until the 19th century, that they were connected by a railroad.
 The metropolitan linkage between these two cities did not start until they both grew enough to, in essence, crash into each other.